jeremiedecock/pydfm/README.rst

 Description
 ===========

-Finds duplicated files and directories.
+PyDuplicateFileManager finds duplicated files and directories.

 PyDuplicateFileManager is written in Python and released under the MIT license.